 When exercising discretion, decision makers need to act reasonably and impartially.
 Decision makers should act in their professional capacity and not be influenced by personal prejudices or biases.

-“the importance of consistent internal review decision making is also acknowledged, however, this should not be prioritised at the expense of exercising discretion on a case-by-case basis according to individual circumstances.”
+“The importance of consistent internal review decision making is also acknowledged, however, this should not be prioritised at the expense of exercising discretion on a case-by-case basis according to individual circumstances.”
 [1]

 [1] Victorian Ombudsman, Investigation into Maribyrnong City Council’s internal review practices for disability parking infringements, 30 April 2018, p 32.